We try and use the healthiest ingredients possible in all our products:

 Sourdough Fruit Buns - $2.30 (organic)

-Piroshki with roasted potato, onion, and cheese - $3.80 ( organic except for cheese and olive oil)
+Piroshki with roasted potato, onion, and cheese - $3.80 (ingredients from cheese and olive oil, ingredients are organic or chemical free)

 Herbs & Extra Virgin Olive Oil Focaccia - $5.00 (olive oil is not organic)